Home Page

 Course of Treatment

 A general course of treatment is usually 10 to 12 visits.
-Ideally this would mean coming in 2 to 3 times a week.
+Ideally this would mean coming in 1 to 2 times a week.
 The affects of acupuncture tend to be cumulative so the more frequent the treatments, the quicker one heals.
 Treatment once a week is adequate but it may take twice as long to gain the desired affects.
-In China the standard protocol for patients is to receive acupuncture every day for 10 to 12 days.
+In China the standard protocol for patients is to receive acupuncture every day or every other day for one to three weeks.

 Acute conditions usually only need one course of treatment or less.
-Chronic conditions usually take longer and may need multiple courses of treatment for up to three months.
-Coming in for "checkups" once a month or every three months is also recommended for preventative care.
+Chronic conditions usually take longer and may need multiple courses of treatment for up to six to twelve months.
+Coming in for a "checkup" or "tuneup" once every month or two is also recommended for preventative care.
 In ancient times the skill of a doctor was not valued by their ability to cure disease but by their ability to prevent it.

 Preparing for Your Treatment

 The following suggestions are provided to help you have a safe and relaxing experience with acupuncture.
-Please read this section carefully.
-If you have any questions, please ask me prior to your first visit.
+If you have any questions, please contact me prior to your first visit.

-* Please bring a list of current medications you are taking, including any prescriptions, over-the-counter medications, herbal supplements, and vitamins.
+• Please bring a list of current medications you are taking, including any prescriptions, over-the-counter medications, herbal supplements, and vitamins.
+I can make a photocopy for your file.

-* Eat a light meal a few hours prior to your visit.
-Acupuncture is not performed on individuals who are fasting.
-Being over-hungry increases the risk of nausea or dizziness.
+• Eat a light meal a few hours prior to your visit.
+Having low blood sugar increases the risk of nausea dizziness or fainting.
 At the same time, please do not overeat or eat any foods that cause your stomach to be upset (for example, rich, greasy, fried, or extremely spicy foods).

-* Avoid alcohol on the day of your treatment.
-Acupuncture is not performed on intoxicated individuals due to the increased risk of shock.
+• Avoid alcohol on the day of your treatment.
+Acupuncture is generally not performed on intoxicated individuals.
 It is also not advisable to become intoxicated shortly after treatment.